Siniša Mali plagiarism scandal

 Siniša Mali plagiarism scandal refers to the political scandal in Serbia which led to the 2019 annulment of the 2013 doctoral dissertation of economist and politician Siniša Mali by the Belgrade University.
 After the first plagiarism claims in 2014, the process spanned for over five years, during which Mali progressed from the position of mayor of Belgrade to the office of the finance minister in the Serbian government, and became a member of the ruling Serbian Progressive Party (SNS).
+In May 2024 Mali became First Deputy Prime Minister of The Republic of Serbia.
+Also, after all the events with his previous PhD, Mali enrolled in doctoral studies at the Technical University in Košice, Slovakia, where he attended the "Finance" study programme.
+In June 2023, he defended his PhD thesis entitled “The Flypaper Effect in the Republic of Serbia”, so he is awarded the academic degree of "Philosophiae doctor" (PhD).

+Mali said that the subject of his work was The flypaper effect (FPE) in the Republic of Serbia, which results when a unit increase in intergovernmental grants (transfers) leads to significantly greater local public spending than an equivalent increase in local revenues (taxes).
+Thesis’s main objective was to determine the existence and characteristics of the flypaper effect in Serbia.

-In time, question of Mali's doctorate crossed the lines of academia becoming a political affair and a much wider social issue in Serbia due to the inactivity of the state and educational institutions regarding this matter, which in turn provoked public protests, university's blockade by the students and a fierce public and political division.
+In time, question of Mali's previous doctorate crossed the lines of academia becoming a political affair and a much wider social issue in Serbia due to the inactivity of the state and educational institutions regarding this matter, which in turn provoked public protests, university's blockade by the students and a fierce public and political division.

 Being a close friend of Aleksandar Vučić, head of the SNS and president of the Republic of Serbia, his brother Andrej Vučić, and a school friend of Serbian prime minister Ana Brnabić, Mali was vehemently defended by the entire governing and party establishment in what was described as the operation "defend and protect plagiarism" with the entire "machinery employed to defend the doctorate".
 On the other side, this triggered protests and public performances calling for the annulment of Mali's doctorate which ultimately blended into the wider civil and political Serbian protests since 2018.
 This was enhanced by the perception of his tenure as the mayor of Belgrade, which was described as the "deluge of affairs" while Mali himself was labeled the "walking affair", a "problematic character followed by his affairs", "controversial" and "scandal-ridden".
 The plagiarism was even described as a lesser affair compared to other political and economic ones Mali had in his career.